Scheme Interpreter

 • need_env: a Boolean that indicates whether or not this built-in procedure will need the current environment to be passed in as the last argument.
 The environment is required, for instance, to implement the built-in eval procedure.

-scheme_apply takes the procedure object, a list of argument values args, and the current environment env. args is a Scheme list, represented as a Pair object or nil, containing the values passed to the procedure.
-For example, if the Scheme Built-In Procedure we are trying to use is + and we pass in args as Pair(1, Pair(2, nil)) to scheme_apply, we would be making the call (+ 1 2).
+scheme_apply takes the procedure object, a linked list of argument values args, and the current environment env.
+The args argument is a Scheme list, represented as a Link object or nil, containing the values passed to the procedure.
+For example, if the Scheme built-in procedure we are trying to use is + and we pass in args as Link(1, Link(2, nil)) to scheme_apply, we would be making the call (+ 1 2).

 Your implementation should do the following:

 • Convert the Scheme list to a Python list of arguments.
-Hint: args is a Pair, which has .first and .rest attributes.
+Hint: args is a Link, which has .first and .rest attributes.

-• If procedure.need_env is True, then add the current environment env as the last argument to this Python list.
+• If procedure.need_env is True, then add the current environment env to the end of this list.

 • Return the result of calling procedure.py_func on all of those arguments.
 Since you don't know the exact number of arguments, use *args notation: f(1, 2, 3) is equivalent to f(*[1, 2, 3]).
 Do this part within the try statement provided, after the line that says try:.